 Kathryn Emerson is a PhD student at the University of Sheffield.
-Her supervisors are Professor Ray Wilkinson (Human Communication Sciences) and Dr Victoria Williamson (Music), and via the latter person she is an associated member of the Music and Wellbeing research unit prix pfizer viagra.
+Her supervisors are Professor Ray Wilkinson (Human Communication Sciences) and Dr Victoria Williamson (Music), and via the latter person she is an associated member of the Music and Wellbeing research unit.
 Kathryn’s PhD work uses Conversation Analysis techniques to investigate the interaction between choirs and conductors, and hence learn more how we talk and gesture about music.

 In July 2016 Kathryn gave a speech about her PhD work and the fascinating words that conductors’ employ when describing their gestures.
 She also talks about their use of facial expression to communicate – you never knew that eyebrows were so important!

 “My story is the story of story tellers who tell story tellers how to tell stories”